redwoodjs/redwood/docs/docs/auth/custom.md

 }
 ```

-This may seem like a lot, but it's actually not so bad: it's just about mapping the client's functions to these properties, many of which are self explanatory.
+This may seem like a lot, but it's actually not so bad: it's just about mapping the client's functions to these properties, many of which are pretty straightforward.
 The fact that this is eventually the `useAuth` hook is hidden a bit—`createAuthImplementation` gets passed to `createAuthentication`, which returns the `AuthProvider` component and `useAuth` hook—but you don't have to concern yourself with that here.

 Again, let's take all the reading and trial and error you'll have to do for granted, though it may be long and tedious: